-If you are unable to return to work for over seven days because of your work-related injury, you can receive two-thirds of the weekly wages you were making before your injury.
-This amount is capped at $575 per week.
+If you cannot return to work for over seven days because of your work-related injury, you can receive two-thirds of the weekly wages you were making before your injury.
+This amount gets capped at $575 per week.
 Depending on the details of your work injury, you may be able to receive wage benefits for up to 400 weeks.

 Exactly how long you can receive workers’ compensation in Georgia depends on factors like: